National Life Stories: Oral History Programme

 Book Trade Lives, which was led by Martyn Goff and which received generous funding from the Unwin Foundation, ran between 1997 and 2006.
 The project interviewed nearly 120 of those involved in bookselling from the 1920s through the twentieth century, including secretaries, sales managers, editors and publishers' representatives, and specialists in production and design.
-A CD featuring extracts from the project titled Book Trade Lives was published by The British Library in 2002 and over 80 interviews from Book Trade Lives were used in The British Book Trade: An Oral History (British Library, 2008 and 2010), edited by the project interviewer Sue Bradley.
-A complementary project, Authors’ Lives began in 2007, and includes life story interviews with novelists, poets, biographers, historians and children’s writers.
-The Writing Life: Authors Speak, a CD containing edited extracts from the collection was published in 2011.
+A CD featuring extracts from the project titled Book Trade Lives was published by The British Library in 2002 and more than 80 interviews from Book Trade Lives were used in The British Book Trade: An Oral History (British Library, 2008 and 2010), edited by the project interviewer Sue Bradley.
+A complementary project, Authors' Lives, began in 2007, and includes life story interviews with novelists, poets, biographers, historians and children's writers.
+The Writing Life: Authors Speak, a CD containing edited extracts from the collection, was published in 2011.
 An Oral History of British Press ran between 1994 and 2006, and collected the life stories of key press and newspaper figures.